mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

     $ terraform plan
     $ terraform apply
     ```
-1. Assign EIP to `console` using administration console.
+1. Assign EIP to instance `console` using AWS administration console.

+1. To create multiple such sandboxes, copy the contents of this folder into another folder, say, `sandbox2`, `cd` to the folder and carry out the above steps.